-The Trust will terminate in approximately 2 years, at which time investors may choose to either receive the distributions in cash or reinvest in a subsequent series of the Trust (if offered) at a reduced sales charge.
+The Trust will terminate on the Mandatory Termination Date, at which time investors may choose to either receive the distributions in cash or reinvest in a subsequent series of the Trust (if offered) at a reduced sales charge.
 The Trust is intended to be an investment that should be held by investors for its full term and not be used as a trading vehicle.
-Since the Sponsor may deposit additional Securities in connection with the sale of additional Units, the yields on these Securities may change subsequent to the Initial Date of Deposit.
+Since the Sponsor may deposit Additional Securities in connection with the sale of additional Units, the yields on these Securities may change subsequent to the Initial Date of Deposit.
 Further, the Securities may appreciate or depreciate in value, dependent upon the full range of economic and market influences affecting corporate profitability, the financial condition of issuers and the prices of equity securities in general and the Securities in particular.
 Therefore, there is no guarantee that the objectives of the Trust will be achieved.

 PORTFOLIO SELECTION.
-The Trust seeks to provide investors with current income and the possibility of capital appreciation by investing in an unmanaged, diversified portfolio of publicly traded foreign and/or domestic equity securities (the "Equity Securities") which may include common stocks, American Depositary Receipts, interests in master limited partnerships ("MLPs"), and common stock of real estate investment trusts; preferred stocks (the "Preferred Stocks"); and common stock of exchange-traded funds (the "ETFs").
+The Trust seeks to provide investors with current income and the possibility of capital appreciation by investing in an unmanaged, diversified portfolio of publicly traded foreign and/or domestic equity securities (the "Equity Securities") which may include common stocks, American Depositary Receipts, interests in master limited partnerships ("MLPs"), and common stock of real estate investment trusts; preferred securities (the "Preferred Securities"); and common stock of exchange-traded funds (the "ETFs").
 The portfolio was selected by Zacks Investment Management, Inc. (the "Portfolio Consultant").
 The Portfolio Consultant used a quantitative selection process to determine the components of the portfolio.
-The screening process was executed 1 business day before the initial date of deposit of the

-Trust (the "Security Selection Date").
-The Trust's portfolio is divided into three asset segments as of the time of original selection: approximately 40% invested in Equity Securities; approximately 20% invested in Preferred Stocks; and approximately 40% invested in common stock of ETFs.
+The screening process was executed on November 18, 2014 (the "Security Selection Date").
+The Trust's portfolio is divided into three asset segments as of the time of original selection: approximately 40% invested in Equity Securities; approximately 20% invested in Preferred Securities; and approximately 40% invested in common stock of ETFs.